 - No comprehension that their behavior can disadvantage or even injure those around them.

 As with all children, traditional Aboriginal children need a firm grasp of wider reality in order to deal with emotional upheavals, but Aboriginal children are denied the discipline, and hence self-discipline, to utilise this.

-Traditional Aborigines most certainly do recognize the adult outcome, a person without self-discipline; or as they describe it: “bayingu rapirri” but, not only is there is no comprehension of how this inadequacy came about; there is no recognition that this should be a consideration meriting remedy.
+Traditional Aborigines most certainly do recognize the adult outcome, a person without self-discipline; or as they describe it: “bayingu rapirri” but, not only is there no comprehension of how this inadequacy came about; there is no recognition that this should be a consideration meriting remedy.
 In a cultural context, the notion of behavior modification is entirely alien.

 The education system and TV provides Aboriginal youth with a miniscule and distorted overview of how the rest of the world survives.
 Alternative sources of information, such as books, are rarely found in Aboriginal homes.
 And no government agency has yet realised that all Aboriginal parents need to be informed of their new responsibility to parent their children in the more universal context.

 We need to acknowledge and appreciate this; for from such catharsis can wider comprehension of the Aboriginal predicament gradually emerge.
-Ergo, the European-Australian community needs first to recover knowledge of our own history.
+Ergo, the European-Australian community needs first to reclaim knowledge of our own history.
 Tragically, schools have abandoned this, not that educationists ever tried really hard to present history in a format from which we could usefully learn.